-Paragraphs 1.6 and 1.7, to refer to 3,584 Occupations [rather than 1,222]
+Paragraphs 1.6 and 1.7, to refer to 3,584 Occupations [rather than 1,222].

-Paragraph 1.8 to be modified to read 'Not to Occupy more than 3,584 Dwellings until the bus service has been reviewed by the Owners with the operator with a view to increasing the frequency of service to at least every 20 minutes.
-The service to be increased if agreed, but only in so far as the operator confirms it is viable to do so.'
+Paragraph 1.8 to be modified to read 'Not to Occupy more than 3,584 Dwellings until the bus service has been reviewed by the Owners with the operator with a view to increasing the frequency of service to at least every 20 minutes."
+The service to be increased if agreed, but This will apply only in so far as the operator confirms it is viable to do so.!

-Paragraphs 1.9 and 1.10, to refer to 4,784 Occupations [rather than 2,722]
+Paragraphs 1.9 and 1.10, to refer to 4,784 Occupations [rather than 2,722].

-Paragraph 1.10 also to include, as in the case of Main Phase 1, the following provision '... and any property so specified has been transferred at nil consideration and nil cost to the specified body.'
+Paragraph 1.10 also to include, as in the case of Main Phase 1, the following provision ' ... and any property so specified has been transferred at nil consideration and nil cost to the specified body.'

-Paragraph 1.11 to be modified to read 'Not to Occupy more than 4,784 Dwellings until the bus service has been reviewed by the Owners with the operator with a view to increasing the
+Paragraph 1.11 to be modified to read 'Not to Occupy more than 4,784 Dwellings until the bus service has been reviewed by the Owners with the Operator with a view to increasing the frequency of service to at least every 13-14 minutes.
+The service to be increased if agreed, but" This will apply only in so far as the operator confirms it is viable to do so.